 We end our list of free universities in Austria with the University of Applied Arts Vienna.
 Known colloquially as the Die Angewandte, the University of Applied Arts Vienna is an institution that specializes in the arts.
 Founded in 1867 and granted university status in 1970, the predecessor of the Vienna School of Arts & Crafts has produced many influential artists throughout the years.

-Although the University of Applied Arts Vienna only has 1,800 students, 15% of them come from 70+ countries all around the world.
-These students are given the opportunity to major in Bachelor’s degrees such as Art Education, Cross-Disciplinary Strategies, Language Arts, and TransArts.
-Available Master’s degrees include that of Architecture, Social Design, and Arts & Culture Studies.
+Although the University of Applied Arts Vienna only has a small number of students, 15% of them come from 70+ countries all around the world.
+Overseas students are given the opportunity to major in Bachelor’s degrees such as Art Education, Cross-Disciplinary Strategies, Language Arts, and TransArts.
+Available Master’s degrees include Architecture, Social Design, and Arts & Culture Studies.